Samsung Galaxy Chromebook specs

 The Galaxy Chromebook is in a class of its own.
 Forget about it being a Chromebook -- you won't find another laptop this thin with so much performance, regardless of what OS it runs.
 Add a 13.3-inch, 4K AMOLED display and it's easy to see why the Galaxy Chromebook is a boundary-breaking machine, not just for Chrome OS but for the industry as a whole.

 The bright and saturated AMOLED panel lives up to the billing.
 Only the Galaxy Chromebook's gorgeous metallic red chassis could stand up to what is one of the best laptops displays we have ever tested.

 But while the Galaxy Chromebook might have the best design and display of any portable laptop, its disappointing battery life kills the party.
 There's also the question of value.
 Yes, the $999 Galaxy Chromebook has a lot to offer, but it's overkill for most Chrome OS users.
 For those reasons, the Galaxy Chromebook comes up short of being one of the best Chromebooks you can buy.

-Samsung Galaxy Chromebook price and availability
+Samsung Galaxy Chromebook price and configuration

 Samsung Galaxy Chromebook design